foureyes/csci-ua.0480-fall2016-007/slides/09/request-response.markdown

 <br>
 It uses the above three items to determine what to do next...

+{% comment %}
 * perhaps display content
 * retrieve additional resources
 * go to a different page
+{:.fragment}
+{% endcomment %}

 </section>

 <section markdown="block">
 ## Browser Behavior

-__What do you think your browser does with this data?
-Why might the response code or headers be important?
-What are some examples of how they influence your browser's behavior?__ &rarr;
+What do you think your browser does with this data?
+Why might the response code or headers be important? __What are some examples of how response code, headers, or body influence your browser's behavior?__ &rarr;

 * the __response code__ may tell the browser that a page has permanently moved (301) ...
 	* so the browser should automatically go to the next url